cyjung07/RCL_TC_simulation/README.md

 "Changes in Tropical Cyclones undergoing Extratropical Transition in a Warming Climate: Quasi-Idealized Numerical Experiments of North Atlantic Landfalling" by Chunyong Jung and Gary M. Lackmann

-* Model output from the simulations presented in this manuscript is stored on the NCSU Hazel Cluster.
+* Model input, including met_em files, wrfinput_d01 and wrfbdy_d01, and output for the simulations presented in this manuscript is stored on the NCSU Hazel Cluster.
 Please contact the corresponding author (cjung2@anl.gov) for details on access to these data.